How long does sushi last before going bad?

 Sushi with other meats

-Cooked meats are much safer to store than raw meat.
+In general, cooked meats are much safer to store than raw meat and can last for 3-4 days.
 Cooked prawns can last for up to one week in the fridge.
 Cooked salmon or tuna sushi will last for up to two days if refrigerated well.
 And cooked meat sushi will last for up to two months if kept in the freezer.

 How do you safely store leftover sushi?